 Lima's slow, but steady improvements to becoming a tourist destination itself

 Many small steps have been made to stop Lima's deterioration and organize the chaos.
 Nevertheless there is much more to do, especially in the extremely poor outskirts.
 And it seems that authorities and inhabitants are willing and able to do so.
 Today Lima with its hardly to cope with huge population, about one-third of Peru's inhabitants of which around 50% live in poverty, is the seat of the Peruvian government and houses most of Peru's industry.
 Lima dominates the political, commercial and cultural life of the country and accommodates Peruvians and foreigners from different social and cultural backgrounds.
 Therefore Lima today has an amazing cosmopolitan atmosphere.
 The historic city center and districts among others like Miraflores, the City Center, Barranco and San Isidro have excellent cafes, bars and restaurants, which offer amazing Peruvian cuisine for fair prices and a nowhere else to find special charm for nothing.
-Huge shopping malls and fashionable shops let you forget that you actually are in a 3rd world country.
+Huge shopping malls and fashionable shops let you forget that you actually are in a developing country.
 Numerous outstanding smaller and bigger museums, amazing ancient and historic buildings next to modern structures and the generally friendly and open "Limeños" introduce you perfectly to the rich history and culture the city and the country has to offer.

 Seeing Lima just as gateway into Peru and rushing through this amazing city you might miss a vital part of what is Peru today.
 Lima is worth to be seen as a destination for itself.
 Take your time to acclimatize yourself, look behind the sometimes chaotic, dirty, unpleasant and ugly exterior and discover the highlights the metropolis Lima has to offer.
 You might be pleasantly surprised.